Skip to content

 Why do I need to complete research training modules?

-All faculty, staff, and students of Texas A&M University-Commerce are expected to uphold the highest standards of research conduct and strictly adhere to all federal, state, and local regulations involving research.
+All faculty, staff, and students of East Texas A&M University are expected to uphold the highest standards of research conduct and strictly adhere to all federal, state, and local regulations involving research.
 To ensure integrity and compliance in research, all faculty, staff, and students involved in research activities must successfully complete training in Responsible Conduct in Research.
 Additional training is required for individuals whose research involves animal care and use (IACUC), biosafety, export control (IBC), or human subjects (IRB).

 How do I complete the required research compliance training modules?